cinely/mule-uploader/README.md

 * an Amazon S3 bucket where the files will get uploaded
 * CORS settings allowing REST operations from your domain
+* a separate, restricted user in Amazon IAM that can only access the upload bucket, and (VERY important!) can only create objects on the bucket, not delete them
 * a backend that generates signatures, and optionally keeps track of uploaded chunks (for smart resume, e.g. after you refresh your browser)

 1. You need to create an Amazon S3 bucket for uploads